-- 8. The Applicant shall keep accurate records of: - (a) the amount of mineral concentrate transported from the site (on a monthly basis); and - (b) the amount of MSP process waste transported to the site for disposal.
+- The Applicant shall keep accurate records of: - (a) the amount of mineral concentrate and/or ore transported from the site (on a monthly basis);and - (b) the amount of MSP process waste transported to the site for disposal.

 These records must be made publicly available on the Applicant's website at the end of each calendar year.